A Note for the Webmaster: 3 Technical SEO Issues to Watch out For

 ● Guest posts that inordinately use keyword-rich anchor text

-● Automated s that create links for your website/pages
+● Automated scripts that create links for your website/pages

 ● Buying or selling links